hamish2014/FreeCAD_drawing_dimensioning/README.md

 Installation Instructions
 -------------------------

-To use this workbench clone this git repository under your FreeCAD MyScripts directory, and install the numpy python library.
+To use this workbench clone this git repository under your FreeCAD MyScripts directory, and install the pyside and numpy python libraries.
 On a Linux Debian based system such as Ubuntu, installation can be done through BASH as follows

-  $ sudo apt-get install git python-numpy
+  $ sudo apt-get install git python-numpy python-pyside

   $ mkdir .FreeCAD/Mod